Sammaye/MongoYii/readme.md

 It uses the same API as `CPagination` and requires no extra documentation (outside of `CPagination`) aside from making you aware of its existance.

-## Upgrade Notes

-There has been a small but dramatic change between version 1.x and 2.x of MongoYii.
-The `compare()` function within the `EMongoCriteria` now no longer uses partial matching by default.
-This means that by default it will try and match the entire field value.

-This change was implemented to match Yiis own behaviour.
-Yii, by default, will not match by `LIKE` when using this function.

-This behaviour WILL NOT change here after.
-After complying to Yiis own behaviour it will be left alone.

-**Note:** Only direct accession of `compare()` through `EMongoCriteria` is effected, no section of the extension relies on `EMongoCriteria`.

 ## Versioning

 This project uses [semantic versioning 2.0.0](http://semver.org/).